 Use Machine Translation and Translation Memory Pre-Translation

 Both machine translation (MT) and translation memory (TM) will help you translate content faster and reduce translation costs.
 With their help, you can reduce the duration of the project even before the translators begin their work.
 To do this, configure pre-translation via TM or MT.
 You can also leverage MT to get translations of non-critical content.
+To reduce project length, but maintain the quality, you can still use MT, but add machine translation post-editing as the next step.
+This way your translation team will review auto-generated translations instead of translating everything from scratch.

 On Crowdin, you can localize your product with the help of more than 40 machine engines like Microsoft Translator, Google Translate, DeepL Translator.
 View the list of machine engines you can use with Crowdin today.